nickaldwin/crypto_app/README.md

 # crypto_app

-A crypto marketplace and  Croud Funding
+A crypto marketplace and  Crowd Funding